Handle Active Incidents With Evidence And Reporting

 Supported Sites Directory

-Jump quickly into the right guide or app path if the evidence trail moves onto a new platform mid-incident.
+Jump to the right guide if the evidence trail moves onto a new platform in the middle of the incident.

 Search First, Then Preserve The Strongest Public Proof

-Start with the profile search, confirm what is official, and keep the report-ready evidence organized before the public account surface shifts again.
+Start with the profile search, confirm what is official, and keep the evidence organized before the account changes again.